 a) Verbally tell a Board member as soon as you feel comfortable doing so.
 Board members can be found through anyone on staff or anyone with a radio.

-ytfGWzwbrhj9YdXP2) with pertinent information.
+b) Contact us by filling out this form or at with pertinent information.
 We will confirm we received your email.
 We may have follow up questions for you in order to determine your and our community’s safety and to determine our best course of action.

 c) There is no time limit on how long you can wait to reach out to Twisted Tryst leadership.

 d) We also stand ready and able to involve outside medical and/or police as well at your request.